PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 Similarly for nocturnal species.

 Depending on the time of day the video was taken, and the animal temperature, some animal species can be excluded / included.

 More research is needed in this area.

+### Animal Heat Patterns
+Some animal species have a distinct heat pattern:
+- A sheep's head and feet are visibly hotter than its body.
+This is different from a cow or possum.
+- A peacock sitting on a tree branch has a very distinct heat pattern.

+More research is needed in this area.